Codecademy/docs/content/general/concepts/tech-stacks/tech-stacks.md

 ### Back-End Tech Stack

-The[ back-end](https://www.codecademy.com/resources/docs/general/back-end), or server-side, refers to parts of an application's code that allow it to operate and handle new and existing data.
-This cannot usually be accessed by a user.
-The back-end of a computer system is where the majority of data and operating syntax are stored and accessed.
+The[ back-end](https://www.codecademy.com/resources/docs/general/back-end), or server-side, refers to parts of an application's code that allow it to operate and handle new and existing data.It is inaccessible to the user.
+The back-end of an application is where the data and operating syntax are stored and accessed.

-The back-end tech stack is usually comprised of programming languages, [frameworks](https://www.codecademy.com/resources/docs/general/framework), [databases](https://www.codecademy.com/resources/docs/general/database), and [servers](https://www.codecademy.com/resources/docs/general/server).
+The back-end tech stack is comprised of programming languages, [frameworks](https://www.codecademy.com/resources/docs/general/framework), [databases](https://www.codecademy.com/resources/docs/general/database), and [servers](https://www.codecademy.com/resources/docs/general/server).

 ## Common Stacks

 ### LAMP Stack

-The LAMP stack is a popular back-end tech stack that is used to create web apps.
+The LAMP stack is a popular back-end tech stack used to create web apps.
 It is one of the oldest tech stacks and provides a collection of software for delivering high-performance web applications.
-This stack comprises the following technologies:
+This stack contains the following technologies:

 - Linux: An open-source operating system based on the Linux kernel
 - Apache: A free and open-source cross-platform web server.
-- MySQL: A relational database management system for storing and manipulating data on the backend.
+- MySQL: A relational database management system for storing and manipulating data on the back-end.
 - PHP: A server-side scripting programming language used for creating dynamic web applications.

 ### MERN And Alternative Stacks

-MERN is used to describe a specific set of JavaScript-based technologies that are used in the web application development process.
-It is made of technologies such as MongoDB, Express, React, and Node.
-The MERN stack is one of the most popular technology stacks.
-Alternative stacks are the MEVN and MEAN stack.
-The only difference is Vue.js or Angular.js is used in place of React.js as the front-end framework.
+MERN is a set of JavaScript-based technologies used in the web application development process.
+MERN is the collection of the following technologies:

 - MongoDB: A document database used to build highly available and scalable internet applications.
-- Express(.js): A backend framework built on Node.js and it provides features for developing mobile and web applications.
+- Express(.js): A back-end framework built on Node.js and it provides features for developing mobile and web applications.
-- [React(.js)](https://www.codecademy.com/resources/docs/react) / Vue.js / Angular.js : These are frontend javascript frameworks for building user interfaces and single-page applications.
+- [React(.js)](https://www.codecademy.com/resources/docs/react) / Vue.js / Angular.js : These are front-end javascript frameworks for building user interfaces and single-page applications.
 - Node(.js) is a runtime environment that runs JavaScript on the server-side.

+ Alternative stacks are the MEVN and MEAN stack.
+The only difference being Vue.js or Angular.js is used in place of React.js as the front-end framework.